 - Obvious oily flakes throughout the length of your hair

 - Flakes around your eyebrows

 - Redness around your nose

 Seborrhoeic dermatitis tends to run in families.
 However, variations in the severity of flaking occur with stress, menstruation, hormonal fluctuations, illness, certain foods and sometimes the type of shampoo you are using.
 Seborrhoeic Dermatitis can affect babies in the form of cradle cap.

 Diagnosis and Treatment

-Seborrhoeic dermatitis can look very similar to other skin conditions, such as psoriasis, and they can sometimes occur at the same time.
-It’s important you see your GP or Trichologist for a proper and correct diagnosis so that you can be prescribed the proper treatment.
+Seborrhoeic dermatitis can look very similar to other skin conditions, such as psoriasis.
+To make matters more confusing, it can sometimes occur at the same time as other conditions.
+It is important you see your GP or Trichologist for a correct diagnosis, so you can be prescribed the proper treatment.

 Treatments usually involve creams or masks containing sulphur and/or salicylic acid.